-Collaborate like you’re in person, even when you’re not.
+Collaborate like you’re in person, even when you’re working from home.
 Zoom’s Whiteboard tools are perfect for collaborative brainstorms, ideation, and iteration.
 Contribute to whiteboards from your desktop application, mobile application, or Zoom Rooms for Touch devices, no meeting necessary!
 Zoom Whiteboards can easily be saved and shared to Zoom Chat or for reference or to build on in the next session, and every participant can collaborate on a Zoom Whiteboard from any device.

 Zoom for Home

-Zoom for Home devices bring exceptional meeting experiences right into your home office or living room.
+Zoom for Home devices bring exceptional meeting experiences right into your remote office or living room.
 Easy setup and management mean you can spend more time face-to-face with your team, even when everyone is at home.
 Devices like the Facebook Portal TV, pictured here, can even turn your existing TV into a Zoom Room, allowing you to join meetings with a single touch.

 Zoom on Smart Displays

 Zoom now runs on more devices, including the Google Nest Hub Max, Amazon’s Echo Show, and the Facebook Portal.
 Your teams can leverage the smart devices already in their home for even more ways to meet and stay connected.